rcls/stellatron/solids/stellatron.md

 objects.

 10 may be a stand for the object.
 Not all objects have stands defined.
-The stands are designed so they do not need to be glued to the object&mdash;the object should balance just fine on the stand.
+The stands are designed so they do not need to be glued to the object—the object should balance just fine on the stand.

 If there is no printable part defined, then you can always just use piece=0 and manually scale.
 In that case you may need lots of support structures!